CNN Philippines: Emphasis on local and global programming

 In August 2016, CNN Sans (the corporate font of their mother network) replaced the Helvetica that had been used in the on-air graphics during CNN Philippines' transition and first year of operation; the new font was implemented in all CNN-operated and CNN-franchised networks worldwide.
 The font was slowly rolled out upon its February 2016 revamp of its on-air presentations, and during PiliPinas Debates 2016 (vice presidential leg).

 HLN-produced programs such as Morning Express, Weekend Express, and The Daily Share (which ended on HLN's programming on mid-November 2016) were axed from the local lineup during the main network's coverage of the respective Republican and Democratic National Conventions, but they returned on August 23 when the premieres of CNN International programming (Amanpour and Anderson Cooper 360°) were placed on hold.
 Amanpour (whose select stories were featured on CNN Philippines's Global Conversations) was eventually aired but only during its discussions of Philippine affairs in global contexts; its first independent broadcast on CNN Philippines was on August 31, 2016 with Christiane Amanpour interviewing Senators Alan Peter Cayetano and Leila de Lima.
 CNN U.S. programming (The Lead, Smerconish, and Reliable Sources) that aired during CNN Philippines' first year of operation were also limited then.
 Erin Burnett OutFront remained on the local lineup until September 22, 2016.

 Since mid-September 2016, HLN programming was relegated to the cable-only overnight graveyard slot to make way for the expansion of current affairs blocks.
 The Service Road with James Deakin debuted on September 19 while The Source with Pinky Webb followed suit a week later.
-Two CBS-produced shows (60 Minutes and Undercover Boss: Canada) were axed during the same month.
+Two non-CNN programs (60 Minutes and Undercover Boss: Canada) were axed during the same month.

 On October 9, 2016, Armie Jarin-Bennett was appointed as the president of Nine Media Corporation.
 With her promotion, more CNN International shows began airing as weekend staples, notably The Art of Movement and Vital Signs with Dr. Sanjay Gupta, which premiered near the end of October.